ibbatta/vuejs-socketio/README.md

 - [x] Update Vue and npm dependencies
 - [ ] Rewrite the repository with Webpack and Vue components
 - [ ] Update Bulma template
-- [ ] User connection / authentication
+- [x] User connection / authentication (with GitHub)
-- [ ] Retrieve user info with a login and show it inside chat (username / profile pict)
+- [x] Retrieve user info with a login and show it inside chat (username / profile pict)

 ---